 When it's time to grill, remove the chicken from the fridge and let it rest at room temperature while you preheat the grill.

 When your grill is ready, turn the heat down to medium-low (if your grill is notoriously hot like mine is, then grill on low to be safe) and place the chicken pieces on the grill.

 Leave them for about 8 minutes, making sure you allow the bottom side to caramelize before turning.
-Flip them when they've achieved a nice brown colour on the bottom side and let them grill on the other side on medium-low (or low) until they reach an internal temperature of 165 degrees Fahrenheit (use an instant read meat thermometer).
+Flip them when they've achieved a nice brown colour on the bottom side and let them grill on the other side on medium-low (or low) for another 8 minutes, or until they reach an internal temperature of 165 degrees Fahrenheit (use an instant read meat thermometer).